cjdoris/pAdicExtensions/docs/template-p-adic-fields.md

 > {:.ret}
 {:.intrinsic}

-The univariate polynomial ring over F.
+The univariate polynomial ring over `F`.

 <a id="BaseRing"></a><a id="BaseRing--RngUPol_FldPadTmpl"></a>